Ramose and Hatnofer: Tomb of Hatnofer and Ramose

 Some Egyptologists believe that all burials in their tomb took place at the same time.
 However, during the New Kingdom, it was customary to use a tomb's burial chambers for several family members, who died at different times.
 As Joyce Tyldesley notes, it is far more likely that these six additional bodies represent members of Senenmut's immediate family:

 who had previously been buried nearby; their decayed [mummy] wrappings and disarticulated skeletons encrusted with mud suggest that they too had been retrieved from less impressive cemeteries.
 The re-burial of private individuals, while not common, was certainly not unknown at this time, and Senenmut's filial devotion would have met with general approval.

 These six other burials, all from the early eighteenth dynasty "were found in the loose scree of the hillside as well as deposits of hunting weapons and the coffins of a horse and an ape".
 Ramose and Hatnofer's tomb conveys a comparatively simple impression and was initially considered, by Egyptologists, as evidence for the humble personal origins of Ramose in particular.

 Modern Metropolitan Museum archaeologists have convincingly demonstrated that the personal possessions in the tomb of Hatnofer and Ramose were Hatnofer's alone, since the items were all appropriate for a woman.
 Of the mummies in the chamber, Hatnofer's alone:

 had been carefully mummified in linen from Hatshepsut's royal estate and equipped with a complete funeral outfit consisting of a gilded mask, a heart scarab, funerary papyri, and canopic equipment.
 By contrast, Ramose in his painted anthropoid coffin and the other six mummies (three young women and three children) interred in the two plain deal coffins had received no such attention, and their remains were mere skeletons.

 Evidence for kingship of Hatshepsut

-Hatnofer's grave good are notable for featuring the earliest known date from Hatshepsut's reign.
+Hatnofer's grave is notable for featuring the earliest known date from Hatshepsut's reign.
 A collection of grave goods found in the tomb chamber contained a single pottery jar or amphorae—which was stamped with the date 'Year 7', a marker for her reign.
 Another jar from the same collection—which was discovered in situ by the Metropolitan Museum of Art expedition—was stamped with the seal of the 'God's Wife Hatshepsut' while two jars bore the seal of The Good Goddess Maatkare her kingly name.
 The dating of the amphorae that had been "sealed into the [tomb] burial chamber by the debris from Senenmut's own tomb," is certain and establishes that Hatshepsut was recognised by her subjects as the king of Egypt by Year 7 of her reign.